Why an LLM alone is not enough

 Chunking

-The LLM’s context window is limited, and retrieval accuracy degrades dramatically when storing massive text blocks.
-The solution: split documents into smaller pieces (chunks).
+The LLM context window is finite, and retrieval accuracy collapses when you store huge unbroken text blocks.
+The fix: split documents into smaller pieces called chunks.

 | Strategy | Description | When to use |